Skip to product information

 Pink tourmaline

-Pink tourmaline (or called rubellite when it approaches red) is composed of complex silicates of borosilicates, iron, alkalis and magnesium.
+Pink tourmaline (or rubellite when it approaches red) is composed of complex silicates of borosilicates, iron, alkalis, and magnesium.
 It also contains a high content of copper and manganese, which gives it this magnificent pink color.
 Pink tourmaline can be transparent, translucent, or even opaque.

 Pink tourmaline is a stone often associated with other minerals.
-The most common combinations are pink tourmaline on eudialyte, pink tourmaline on lepidolite and pink tourmaline on rose quartz.
+The most common associations are pink tourmaline on eudialyte, pink tourmaline on lepidolite, and pink tourmaline on rose quartz.

-In lithotherapy, pink tourmaline is closely linked to feelings of love and tenderness.
-It emits vibrations to replenish and protect psychological well-being.
-Pink tourmaline brings serenity and allows its wearer to fight effectively against stress and its consequences on the body.
+In lithotherapy, pink tourmaline is closely related to feelings of love and tenderness.
+It emits vibrations that help to restore and protect psychological well-being.
+Pink tourmaline brings serenity and allows its wearer to effectively combat stress and its consequences on the body.

 Its chakra: the heart chakra